WallCaster/WallCaster/doc/analysis-report.md

 ### 2.3.3 - Filtrage des posts

-> As an admin I can set parameters (keywords, ...) for the filter to block unwanted content
+> As an admin I can add parameters (keywords, ...) to the filter to block unwanted content

 > As an admin I can manualy moderate content